 There is no point in stimulating an unaroused sex organ.
 Anyone intent on achieving orgasm, must first obtain the necessary mental arousal.
-A person sets out with the goal of achieving orgasm.
-They know (from experience) how they get turned-on.
+After the first time, we set out with the aim of achieving orgasm.
+We know from experience how we get turned-on.
 The trigger for orgasm arises in the brain.
-To achieve orgasm, we must shut out other concerns and distractions to focus on erotic stimuli.
+To achieve orgasm, we must shut out other concerns and distractions to focus on erotic thoughts.
 The stimulation that causes orgasm, involves massaging the sex organ.
-The arousal process causes blood to flow into the genitals.
+Mental arousal causes blood to flow to the genitals.

 Turn-ons are personal to the individual.
 Only the individual can determine what explicit aspects of sexual activity are arousing for them.
 Only we can generate the mental focus we need to achieve orgasm.
 This psychological arousal, when combined with massaging the blood-flow within the erectile organ (penis or clitoris), can result in a release sexual tension (orgasm).

 A man knows what turns him on because male arousal occurs regularly.
 Men are aroused in similar way regardless of orientation.
-For young men, arousal is biological (automatic).
+For young men, arousal is biological or automatic.
 Men are aroused by many stimuli.
 Men are aroused by sexual opportunities, by nudity and specifically genitals.
-Men’s minds are easily focused on sexual thoughts when engaging in sexual activity with a lover.
+Men’s minds are easily focused on erotic thoughts when engaging in sexual activity with a lover.
 Men primarily seek to be the penetrator.
-A man can be aroused by knowing that a lover is willing to being penetrated.
+A man can be aroused simply from the knowledge that a lover is amenable to penetration.

 Anyone who masturbates at almost any age (except for some very young boys) needs to use fantasy for arousal.
 Turn-ons are erotic concepts or images that cause us to become interested in engaging in sexual activity.
 We enjoy the sensations of arousal that result from exploring our fantasies.
-Sex involves our enjoyment of our psychological arousal through an appreciation of eroticism (men use images women use scenarios).
+Sex involves our enjoyment of mental arousal through an appreciation of eroticism (men use visual scenarios, women use psychological scenarios).

 Given their much lower responsiveness, women have to work much harder than men do to achieve the mental arousal needed for orgasm.
-A woman is not aroused as a man is by real-world stimuli.
-A woman needs to generate arousal from zero.
-They do this by using much higher levels of concentration to focus on surreal fantasies when alone.
+A woman is not aroused as a man is by real-world stimuli (such as male underwear or genitals.
+A woman has to generate arousal from zero.
+She does this by using high levels of concentration to focus on surreal fantasies when alone.
 A woman has to make a much more conscious effort to become aroused as her ability to respond to eroticism is buried deep within her subconscious.

-A woman needs to put herself in the position of the male in penetrative sex, which takes considerable mental concentration.
-A woman needs considerable mental concentration to focus on the explicit aspects of sex that arouse her.
-These sexual fantasies quite different to the romantic scenarios most women are talking about when referring to fantasies.
+A woman needs to put herself in the position of the male in penetrative sex, which involves immersing herself in a surreal fantasy.
+A woman needs considerable mental concentration to focus on the explicitly taboo aspects of sex that arouse her.
+These erotic fantasies quite different to the romantic scenarios most women are talking about when referring to sexual fantasies.